 Hanging Out In Our Newly Built Truck Canopy Camper

 It was chilly the first day we had the camper out, but we stayed cozy inside the camper and enjoyed using the table we built for meals.

 The Truck Tent In Full Camping Mode

-Here is a look at what our self-built camper set up looked like at the campground.
+Here is a look at our self-built camper set up at the campground.
 We are just about to make our breakfast in this shot.
 The camp stove is out, and the kettle is boiling for tea, coffee, and instant oatmeal.
 The 12-volt cooler we own fit nicely in the extra space the truck canopy tent gave us.
 We bought the adaptor that allows us to plug it into 120 volts (a regular outlet) once we get to the campground.

 One More Use For The Three Piece Bed Platform System In The Self Built Truck Camper